edsu/diss/parts/12-conclusion.md

 Cook the focus on the *functions* inherent in these relations helps to put the question of records' value into the background.
 This move is especially important in order to factor out any guesswork about potential research value.

+Terry Eastwood, a contemporary of Cook, went further to explicitly name *use* as a fundamental consideration of appraisal.
+For Eastwood, attending to the use of records is important for ascertaining the context, genesis and purposes they served.
+However, this use is limited to their prior use.
+Consideration of their ongoing use in the archive isn't mentioned.
+Eastwood also sees the records as
+objective:

+> Though they are the product of observation, they come to exist as objects
+> in reality independent of thought.
+Though they be imperfect windows on the
+> reality from which they arise, their status as evidence and the fact that
+> the archivist does not aim to interpret that evidence endows them with
+> objectivity for the archivist.

-However, notice how Cook positions the archivist on the outside looking in at the functions, or as I have called them, uses?
+Notice how both Eastwood and Cook position the archivist on the outside looking in at the functions, or as I have called them, uses?
 In my field study with NIST participants were making appraisal decisions because they were in the process of building an archive for use, these records had a particular function.
 Feminist and STS scholar would call this an example of the *God Trick*: